So here we are… doing a track day with us :-)

 It is time to consider your PROTECTION under the motto… the more the better!
 Regular street rider gear is fine.
 Nobody else then yourself is responsible for a road rash you may get.
 In case you need to add some gear- once you’ve registered with Superbike-Coach- you’ll have access to great discounts by our sponsors.
 Take advantage of it!:

-- One or two piece leathers or textile gear are acceptable.
-They can be one piece or two piece that zip together- if not- then we also ask to have a back protector.
+- We accept leather OR textile as long pants and jacket are zip-able.
+If not zip-able or one-piece, you are required to have a back protector, but be aware that the Thunderhill staffs might take you out (this is not on us!).
+Nobody else but you is responsible for the road rash you’re getting.
 However, protectors are required in these areas: shoulders, elbows, and knees.
 Axo USA holds a 40% off discount for our riders on an entire purchase, so check on their safety gear and let us know what you want in sizes and colors.
-Check for recommended Back Protectors with Axo as well
+Check for recommended Back Protectors with Axo as well.

-- Leather street or race boots (ankle covering).
+- Required are ankle covering leather street or race boots.
 Cordura hiking boots or some ankle boots are not acceptable.
 Forma Boots USA holds a 20% off discount for our riders.
 Makes it to a no-brainer!

-- Earplugs are making riding more enjoyable and makes it easier to concentrate
+- Suggested are earplugs, which are making riding more enjoyable and makes it easier to concentrate

 I personally recommend NOT to look for videos to learn the track.
-Even if you find good once (I never did), you are on your own on the track, and the ‘video’ got lost in your brain anyway.
-Also do not ask ‘specialists’ for the line… I do after you warmed up with the track and know where the asphalt band goes so far.
+Even if you find good once (I never did), you are on your own on the track, and the ‘video’ gets lost in your brain anyway.
+Also do not ask ‘specialists’ for the line… I run a line seminar at lunch break, after you warmed up with the track and know where the asphalt band goes so far.
+This is why we set up the lunch break early (noon).
 Also skip on ‘suspension specialists’.
 Your bike has resources you don’t know, and you have much more important things to think of… to ride the damn thang and to have fun!
-All of these things are just making you nuts and you can’t sleep anymore… stay away of it!
+All of these things are just making you nuts and you can’t sleep anymore…

 How to load and what to bring